Colonel’s Love Affair with American Buffalo Leather

 The tannery that so beautifully tans our steer hide did not work with buffalo at the time; and my enthusiasm was tempered by the buffalo samples I received from other sources.
 They were an insult to the integrity of this great animal.
 Because buffalo is a low-yield leather; and, therefore, expensive to process, tanneries often “paint over” the entire hide, covering up the natural texture along with the blemishes inherent in buffalo so the entire hide can be used.
 Then, they actually stamp the texture onto the hide.
 This process definitely increases the yield and decreases the cost, but it takes away the natural character and feel of the leather.
 I was having none of that.

-IMPERFECTION PERFECTION.
 We’re lucky to have a tannery up the road where folks love leather and what it represents as much as we do.
 They have worked with us since we made our first leather product to reach the level of perfection we wanted and were kind enough to work with us to develop our American buffalo leather.
 In this case, we wanted “imperfection perfection.”
 Let me explain that oxymoron.

+Before you buy, you have to understand buffalo and love it for what it is.
 Even though most buffalo live on ranches today, their genetic makeup is that of a wild animal.
 They’re shaggy, rough, tough and rugged and their hides reflect their genetic heritage and habits.
 I felt it was important that our American buffalo products stay true to the historic nature of these majestic animals and that includes keeping the scars and scrapes they collect along their life journey.
 We brought hides into our tannery and had them naturally hand-tanned and double tanned, just like our steer hide.
 In the end, we got leather with a fantastic feel while retaining the wonderful, rugged texture and character.
 Thus, imperfection perfection.

 In today’s world of modern technology, which has fostered the expectation of instant gratification, chrome, glass and polished aluminum have come to the forefront.
 Yet, the ancient art of leather making, which dates back to Biblical times and has been a part of every generation since that time, still has a place in modern society.
 Naturally-tanned leather has heart and soul and over time develops a character, warmth, patina and suppleness not found in other products.